menglongguo/website/_projects/TRIHand.md

 ---
 ### First Prototype

-This first version was a good learning block and testing ground for a couple of ideas that will be improved upon in future version.
+This first version was a good testing ground for a couple of ideas that will be improved upon in future version.
 All 6 motors were built into the palm, it was as compact as it could get, so adding another actuator would require expanding off the hand.
 Each finger has a different number of actuator for better specialization.

-The decision of 3 fingers with each a specialty and the springs to restore to save wire routing.
+A spring was used as the antagonistic tendon to restore the hand to the resting position.

 <img src="/website/assets/images/34hand1.jpg" alt="hand1"/>

+A cad of the hand model:

 <div class="stlwv2-model" data-model-url="/website/assets/models/TRIHand1_1.STL"></div>

+The free motion control using a control glove through arduino and logging through matlab.

 <img src="/website/assets/images/37Hand1Free.gif" alt="hand1" width="500"/>

+The grasping capabilities of the hand.
 <img src="/website/assets/images/38Hand1Grasp.gif" alt="hand1grasp" width="500"/>